FredsFactory/FreeCAD_AirPlaneDesign/README.md

 # Release Notes
 V0.2 : new release with parametric objects based on a dedicated UI.

-V0.1 : initial release based on sheet
+V0.1 : initial release based on sheet.

-V0.001 11 July 2018: Initial version
+V0.001 11 July 2018: Initial version.